katholiek-onderwijs-vlaanderen/sri2postgres/README.md

         ✓ should respond with no error

     sri2postgres save an array of resources
-        ✓ persist JSON from api to configured postgres table (34780ms) ✓ should saved last sync time
+        ✓ persist JSON from api to configured postgres table (51263ms) ✓ should saved last sync time

+    sri2postgres.saveResources with filter
+        ✓ should persist less resources than sri2postgres.saveResources without filter (61595ms)

+    sri2Postgres read an url property from jsonb
+        ✓ should save the data content in passed table (219054ms)

+    13 passing (7m)